-Queenstown Road Trip: Glenorchy
+A Classic Queenstown Road Trip: Glenorchy in One Day

-Grab your camera, it’s time to take a road trip to Glenorchy.
+So, grab your camera, because it’s time to take a road trip to Glenorchy.
 Some locations are as much about the journey as they are about the destination.
 And that couldn’t be truer for the journey to the small lakeside settlement of Glenorchy.
 Located 45 minutes west of Queenstown, Glenorchy sits quietly on the shores of Lake Wakatipu, a stone’s throw from the mouth of the Dart River.

 A quaint, sleepy settlement, Glenorchy is light years apart from the bustle of Queenstown’s cafes, bars and boutique shops.
 Glenorchy is drenched in jaw-dropping mountain vistas and is pretty much the end of the road before hitting Mt Aspiring National Park.